Macaroni Penguin vs Western Rockhopper Penguin

 Which is bigger, Macaroni Penguin or Western Rockhopper Penguin?

-The Macaroni Penguin is larger, standing up to 77cm tall compared to the Western Rockhopper Penguin's 58cm.
+The Macaroni Penguin is larger, standing up to 77 cm tall and weighing up to 6.6 kg.
+The Western Rockhopper Penguin is smaller at up to 58 cm and 3.4 kg.

 Do Macaroni Penguins and Western Rockhopper Penguins live in the same area?